0xAlessandro/n00bz/writeup.md

    - ${11} is the eleventh argument.
 ```

-None worked except for $0 which broke the terminal and allowed to write commands
+None worked except for $0 which executed /bin/sh and allowed me to run ordinary commands

 ![solve](https://i.ibb.co/bg9VW20/solve.png)